 Vanguard offers industry-specific ETFs to satisfy its clients' investment goals.
-Are you only interested in the main technology companies?
+Are you only interested in only the main technology companies?
 The VGT “Vanguard Information Technology” ETF has you covered.

 Vanguard offers both technical support and also a call center for its clients to utilize if they have any questions regarding their investments.

 The Securities Investor Protection (SIPC) protects Vanguard brokerage clients up to $500,000 (including $250,000 in cash).

-To increase the insurance on its accounts, Vanguard utilizes additional brokerage coverage from Syndicates at Lloyd’s London.
+To increase the insurance on its accounts, Vanguard utilizes additional brokerage coverage from Syndicates at Lloyd’s of London.

 Vanguard offers $0 trades on securities, ETFs, and other investment vehicles available to its clients if trades are placed online.
 This is similar to Webull and several other brokerage platforms.

 This is a relatively high commission for investors with smaller account balances.
-So if you fall into this bucket then making online trades may be a better option.
+If you fall into this bucket, making online trades may be a better option.

-$20 annual fixed fee if the AUM (assets under management) are below $10,000 for your account.
-They will waive this fee if you agree to receiving electronic instead of paper statements.
+Vanguard will waive this fee if you agree to receive electronic instead of paper statements.